ololiuhqui/magnolia-free-hugo-theme/README.md

 ### 8. Ready to Blog

 - The theme provides some archetypes and a simple directory structure, you can publish articles/posts in more languages, set a publish date, a featured image, an expiration date and tag your posts.
 You can create and translate custom tags.
 Latest posts will appear in the homepage, every tag will have its own list page, and every post will show a list of latest related posts based on tagging.
 If you include titles in your posts, they will be automatically rendered in a table of contents.
-SEO is carefully taken care of for posts as well.
+SEO is carefully taken care of for posts as well. **You can also disable the blog part of the theme entirely if you don't need it!**

 ## Quick start: how to install 📥